How to remove public records: an 8-step guide

 Even anonymized, demographical data can be traced back to you with unnerving ease.
 According to this study, 99.98% of Americans could be identified with as few as 15 anonymized data points.

 Information from your public records can also spread online with the help of data brokers and people search sites.
-While data brokers deal mainly with legitimate businesses and organizations (except for when they knowingly sell data to scammers), identity thieves can easily access public records on people search sites.
+While many data brokers deal mainly with legitimate businesses and organizations (except for when they knowingly sell data to scammers), identity thieves can easily access public records on people search sites.

-Related: Identity Theft Fact & Statistics
+Related: Identity Theft Facts & Statistics

 These can include: